PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 This page details more about the application user interface and how to use it.

-# Getting Started with new drone flight data
+# Loading new drone flight data
 Run the SkyComb Analyst tool.

 ## Selecting a Video